mmverstraete/Tools.jl/README.md

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)

 Welcome to [Tools](https://github.com/mmverstraete/Tools), a Julia language package that offers generic tools to manipulate MISR and MISRHR variables and data files.
-This package depends in part, and largely expands on, the functionality provided by the some of those functions may rely on the [JMtk15](https://github.com/mmverstraete/) package.
+This package depends in part, and largely expands on, the functionality provided by [JMtk15](https://github.com/mmverstraete/) package.

 The UUID of this package is 2aed01e1-a8db-4e67-96fc-9ccdf593ebce.